Bino26/Bino26/README.md

 - 🔭 I’m currently working on **improving my skills**

-- 👨🏽‍🎓 I’m BSc and currently learning **at ALX AFRICA🇰🇪 and PWSKILLS in INDIA🇮🇳**
+- 👨🏽‍🎓 I’m BCS Graduate and currently learning **at ALX AFRICA🇰🇪 and PWSKILLS in INDIA🇮🇳**

 - 🤝 I’m looking to collaborate on **projects with passionate people**